Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time

 This means the gradient is essentially an outer product of two vectors, and hence has rank one.
 This has several interesting consequences: for over-parametrized networks, the gradient is merely of rank $n$ instead of $m$.
-When using first-order method such as gradient descent or stochastic gradient descent, the weight is updated via a low rank matrix.
-To some extent, this explains why the weight does not move too far from initialization in over-parametrized networks when using first-order method to train.
-Also, as we will illustrate below, this enables the efficient approximation of Jacobian matrices and maintenance of the change.
+The low-rank structure of the gradient can be further utilized, by representing and maintaining the \emph{change of the weight matrix}, $\Delta W$ in an implicit fashion so that the matrix-vector product against $\Delta W$ can be quickly computed.
+More specifically, suppose we are given the vectors $\{h_{i,L-1}\}_{i=1}^n$ and $\{D_{i,L-1}a\}_{i=1}^n$, the gradient can be compactly expressed as $\frac{\partial f}{\partial W_L} = UV^\top$.